klcola/abrowse/README.en.md

 This software is browser-server architecture, the back end uses the Spring Boot framework, the front uses HTML5 + JavaScript.
 The directory src/main/resources/docs/ has more documentation.

-ABrowse is currently distributed under the GPL copyright.

 ## Quick Start

 ### Screenshot